Select your language

 SAFEGUARDING SUNDAY is a great way to show that safeguarding is an outworking of our faith in a just and loving God, raise awareness of safeguarding, and enable churches to share some of the good work that they are doing to care for and protect people.

-2025 will be the fourth year that the Union of Welsh Independents, Baptist Union of Wales, Presbyterian Church of Wales and the Interdenominational Safeguarding Panel have encouraged churches to include Safeguarding Sunday into their annual church calendar.
+2026 will be the fifth year that the Union of Welsh Independents, Baptist Union of Wales, Presbyterian Church of Wales and the Interdenominational Safeguarding Panel have encouraged churches to include Safeguarding Sunday into their annual church calendar.

 Safeguarding Sunday is an initiative started by Thirtyone:eight, a Christian safeguarding charity that works and inspires others to 'speak out on behalf of the voiceless, as it says in Proverbs 31:8 from where their name comes.